mikaelhg/urlbuilder/README.md

 Todo:
 -----

-* More unit tests for corner cases
+* More unit tests for corner cases (your help is needed!)
 * Preserve URL property order

 Use with Maven: